 Now we need to practice and sew something new!
 Here’s how your assignment works:

 - Pick a project-I will give you several options here, you are also welcome to choose something of your own, just be careful to make sure that it is in your ability range.
-Sew it up this week!
-Take some pics and share online if you would like.
-Tag me! @crazylittleprojects
+Sew it up this week before you move on to Lesson #3-Turning and Top Stitching.

 Or choose your own!
 Any clothing item that you zigzag the edges to prevent fraying can work!
 Or anything you can find to use a zigzag on!